Personalized romance stories, written for you,

 10-chapter arc HEA.

 What you get is a tailor made story, written just for you.
-Fitted to your vibe and choices, sent twice a week.
+Fitted to your vibe and choices, sent every 3 days.
 Sent directly to your inbox, no apps, no ads.
 10 chapters in each story, all with a happily ever after (HEA).

 Cancel anytime, the chapter you've received are yours.